 • Marine Sector Unit

-The Company has established the following procedures with respect to related party transactions, and finds that management is capable of supervising such transactions based on such procedures.
+“K” LINE has established the following procedures with respect to related party transactions and recognizes that these procedures enable oversight.

-(1) The Regulations on Decision-Making Standards stipulate that the Company is to refer matters to be addressed by and seek prior approval from the Board of Directors with respect to certain matters irrespective of monetary amount, such as: transactions with major shareholders whose holdings account for more than 10% of the Company’s voting rights or transactions between the Company and its directors; transactions conducted by a director with the Company for a third party; transactions involving a conflict of interest; and debt guarantees of directors made by the Company.
+(1) The Regulations on Decision-Making Standards stipulate that the Company is to refer matters to be addressed by and seek prior approval from the Board of Directors with respect to certain matters irrespective of monetary amount, such as transactions with major shareholders whose holdings account for more than 10% of the Company’s voting rights or transactions between the Company and its Directors and/or Executive Officers and transactions conducted by a directors and/or Executive Officers with the Company for a third party, transactions involving a conflict of interest and debt guarantees of directors and/or Executive Officers made by the Company.
 The Regulations on Decision-Making Standards also stipulate that key developments must be reported to the Board of Directors subsequent to having carried out a transaction.
 As such, the Board of Directors supervises appropriateness of transactions.

-(2) The Company shall treat all of its shareholders impartially, and accordingly must not make special considerations for specific shareholders.
+(2) The Company shall treat all of its shareholders impartially and accordingly does not make special considerations for specific shareholders.

-In accordance with the “K” LINE Corporate Governance Guidelines, the Board of Directors carefully examines cross-shareholdings of listed shares at least once per year to verify the purpose, economic rationale, and appropriateness of individual holdings.
-In examining economic rationale, the Board will consider liquidating shares if returns from the holdings have fallen below the cost of shareholders’ equity in a given fiscal year.
-The Company has been reducing cross-shareholdings, and as of March 31, 2024, the number of cross-shareholdings of listed shares was three.
+The Board of Directors carefully and comprehensively examines cross-shareholdings of listed shares from its independent and objective standpoint at least once per year to verify the purpose, the necessity in business activities, the mid- to long-term economic rationale based on the capital cost, and appropriateness of individual holdings.
+In examining economic rationale, The Board will consider reducing shares that are deemed not to be reasonable to continue holding.
+The Company has been reducing cross-shareholdings, and as of March 31, 2025, the number of cross-shareholdings of listed shares was three.

 Specified investment shares